River Emån

 Restoration measures

-High recreational values
+High conservation and recreational values

-The importance of the Emån for outdoor recreation, tourism and education should not be underestimated.
+Several parts of River Emån and its tributaries are part of the Natura 2000 network.
+Important habitats are protected here, helping to preserve key species such as salmon, freshwater pearl mussel and otter.
+The importance of the River Emån for outdoor recreation, tourism and education should not be underestimated.
 For example, sport fishing attracts visitors from all over the world.

 Other and future actions

-Survival of river pearl mussels depends on host fish
+Freshwater pearl mussel survival depends on host fish

 Barriers to migration